CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-03-17-mpact_cheriot.markdown

 simulated platform brings with it the same benefits as developing software for a single core using an ISS in terms of visibility, debuggability, and fan-out.

-ReNode provides debugging facilities and visibility at the system level and supports running a GDB server, but of course, only for processors already supported by GDB.
+Renode provides debugging facilities and visibility at the system level and supports running a GDB server, but of course, only for processors already supported by GDB.
 For new architectures, or newly modified architectures, GDB support is often not available.
 The dynamic-library version of MPACT-Cheriot